citizenlabsgr/adopt-a-drain/INSTALL.md

+# Install Adopt-A-Drain
+* Docker-compose is the easiest way for a Developer to get Adopt-A-Drain up and running.
+* We use Heroku to run our production install of Adopt-A-Drain.

 ## Prerequisites

 ### Developers
-The easiest way to get Adopt a Drain installed is using Docker-Compose

 * Install [Docker](https://www.docker.com/get-started) and [Docker-Compose](https://docs.docker.com/compose/install/) on your development box
 * A Developer needs a [data.world](https://data.world) account to get an API token
 * A Developer needs a  [github](https://github.com) account